Exploring Mobile Web Development with Piper Nilsson

 Geolocation features and social networking are merging in interesting ways; you can search for a restaurant that is within five blocks and “liked” by your Facebook friends, for example.

 Augmented reality sounds like science fiction, but basically it is about centering on the user’s location and allowing them to access information by branching out from that starting point.
 There is a lot of potential for user-driven design and personalized applications!

-Thanks, Piper!
-Piper Nilsson has been a key member of the Sessions College Faculty for nearly 10 years and is head of the Web Design Certificate Program.
-Read her Department Head message for more insights.
+Piper Nilsson has been a key member of the Sessions College Faculty for nearly 20 years and is head of Web Design Programs.

 Interview by Clara LaFrance, Sessions College Course Producer

 Clara LaFrance is a freelance graphic designer when she is not pursuing her dreams as a circus teacher and performer.
 Clara has an M.F.A. in graphic design from Boston University.